cisco-sre/ciscotropowebapi/README.md

 # ciscotropowebapi

-The TropoPython module.
-This module implements a set of classes and methods for manipulating the Voxeo Tropo WebAPI for the Tropo cloud communications service at http://www.tropo.com/
+This module is for working with the Cisco Tropo Web API cloud communications service at http://www.tropo.com/

 # Description
     from ciscotropowebapi import Tropo